Best time to visit Iceland

 When is the best time to visit Iceland?

-Icelanders love their summers but deep down we also adore our winters.
-The two seasons are extremely different and if you can’t fit two trips to your travel plan in the next few years, try to get a little bit of both and visit in spring or fall.
-You will miss out on the extremes that make Iceland so special, but you’ll get a little peek at both worlds.
+It is a universal fact that Icelanders love their summers but if we’re completely honest, deep down we also adore our winters.
+The two seasons are extremely different and their characteristics are world’s apart.
+Both seasons are, however, all about the light.
+The midnight sun, the northern lights, the endless daylight and the cozy illumination in the dark.
+If you can’t fit two trips into your travel plan in the next few years, try to get a little bit of both worlds and visit Iceland in the spring or fall.
+You will probably miss out on the biggest extremes that make Iceland so special, but you’ll get a little peek at both worlds.